 Once you and your builder and designer sit down and talk about layouts and design, you may not sign off on a design for months.
 Once you do, the architectural drafter can produce your engineering and structural plans.
 Next comes the interior design phase, where you will wonder if the decision-making process will ever end.

-One to six months is an awfully large window, but how quickly or slowly the design process moves along depends on several factors that could be logistical issues, design discrepancies, and more.
+One to six months is an awfully large window, but how quickly or slowly the design process moves along depends on several factors including logistical issues, design discrepancies, and more.
 The important thing to remember is this: Do not rush the design phase.

 It’s during this time that every little decision is made, every kink is worked out, and every part of your custom home is thought about so that the proper scheduling, material purchases, etc. can be accounted for properly.
 Rushing your designer or the process, in general, will undoubtedly result in miscommunication and added costs down the line.